 - Dan Brown's Digital Fortress portrays Seville, Spain as a Third World hellhole with rampant crime, poverty and corruption, where injured citizens have to struggle to get basic medical treatment at hospitals, and most people apparently don't have access to hot water.
 Brown apparently confused some of the more negative stereotypes about Mexico with Spain, which is a fairly prosperous Western European country with a GDP that isn't that far from the United States'.
 Spain has also had universal healthcare since 1986, and its healthcare system is considered one of the best in the world.

 - Take a band of Zapatistas.
 The more indigenous the better.
 Then drop them in the Rockies, dress them with the clothes left over by the Sicilian scenes of The Godfather and make them live in wooden barracks with bananas in the porch.
-According to MacGyver, this is the Basque Country.
+According to MacGyver (1985), this is Basque Country.

 - Whose Line Is It Anyway?

 Neil: Would you care for some tortillas? ...
 No, wait, that's Mexico.
 Never mind ...
 I've been around, you know.note

 - Lampshaded in a sketch where Neil Ashdown is supposed to be a bartender in Spain:

 - In another episode, during a game of Hollywood Director, the three actors play out a scene from Zorro, which takes place in Mexico.
 None of their fake accents are even remotely alike, prompting Ryan to comment, "Funny how we all come from a different part of Spain!"

 - Played straight by Blanche about her Cuban suitor in an episode of The Golden Girls:

 Blanche: The point is, [Fidel]'s rich, he's handsome and we were made for each other... even if I don't speak Mexican.Dorothy: Spanish.Blanche: WHATEVER!